top of page

 BTR is a gateway to affordability and choice.

-The proposal would effectively shut down the BTR market.
+The 7-year disposition would have effectively shut down the BTR market.
 As BTR developments consist of multiple homes and require significant capital, firms engaged in this business benefit from economies of scale and often operate more than 350 units.
-These firms will not invest if they are generally forced to dispose of their investment after 7 years.
+These firms would not invest if they were generally forced to dispose of their investment after 7 years.

-This proposal will reduce housing production and supply – exactly the opposite of what needs to be done to address our housing affordability crisis.
+This would have reduced housing production and supply—exactly the opposite of what needs to be done to address our housing affordability crisis.
 It is also noteworthy that, today, the Low-Income Housing Tax Credit is used to build housing in BTR communities.

 Myths vs. Facts About Build-to-Rent Housing